BardicDefense/purple-hack/lore.md

 ### Kazildor

-Kazildor is the subterranean realm of the dwarves, where the dwarven clans conduct the age- old Endless War against their doppelganger enemies.
+Kazildor is the subterranean realm of the dwarves, where the dwarven clans conduct their age-old Endless War against their doppelganger enemies.
 The dwarves are notoriously reclusive and suspicious, and few humans have been permitted entrance to Kazildor.
 As a result, little is known of its size and structures, as those few dwarves who travel under the sun are oathbound to maintain the secrets of their people.

 ### Lankshorn, Brackenwold, Tribania

 Population: 1,100.
-The northernmost settlement in the High Wold barony of Brackenwold, the market town of Lankshorn lies within a bowshot of the forest’s border, acting as one of the two main “thresholds” into Dolmenwood (the other being Castle Brackenwold, in the east).
+The northernmost settlement in the High Wold barony of Brackenwold, the market town of Lankshorn lies within a bowshot of Dolmenwood’s border, acting as one of the two main “thresholds” into the forest (the other being Castle Brackenwold, in the east).
 Lankshorn is regarded as a cultural oddity by outsiders, as the traditions of the civilized world meld with the quaint, superstitious ways of Dolmenwood.
 The respect Lankshoners hold for the